-Approximately one third of Tacoma Public Schools’ elementary students are below grade level reading, so the need for volunteers is great.
-Volunteers are an integral piece in making this a successful program.
-Read2Me tutors come from various backgrounds—businesses, colleges, faith communities, and many are retirees.
+Approximately 1/3 of Tacoma Public Schools’ elementary students are below grade-level reading, so the need for volunteers is great.
+Read2Me tutors come from many backgrounds—businesses, colleges, faith communities, and many are retirees.
 Different days and hours are available to meet volunteers’ schedules.
 Those who are interested in tutoring must participate in a 1.5-hour training at Tacoma Community House (1314 S. L Street, Tacoma, WA 98405) prior to volunteering.
 Please contact Kelly Furtado to find out when the next training will be held.

 Click here to sign-up to be a tutor!

 Kelly Furtado, Volunteer Services Manager